AOEpeople/techradar/radar/2024-06-01/devspace.md

 featured:   false
 ---

+## Introduction

-DevSpace is an open-source developer tool for Kubernetes that lets you develop and deploy cloud-native software faster.
+[DevSpace](https://www.devspace.sh/) is an open-source developer tool for Kubernetes that lets you develop and deploy cloud-native software faster.
+As a "client-only" development tool, it is very simple to develop kubernetes native applications in local or any remote cluster.

+- **Build**, test and debug applications directly inside Kubernetes
+- **Develop** with hot reloading: updates your running containers without rebuilding images or restarting containers
+- **Unify** deployment workflows within your team and across dev, staging and production
+- **Automate** repetitive tasks for image building and deployment
+- **Hot-Reloading** allows to recompile and restart Pods in local or remote clusters